CameraCalibration/QtCameraCalibration/README.md

-# QtCameraCalibration
+# QtPatterntracking
-Camera Calibration using Qt and C++
+Pattern Tracking for Grid of Rings using Qt.